frakti/windows-chef-poc/README.md

 - [Vagrant](https://www.vagrantup.com/) to orchestrate VMs
 - [VirtualBox](https://www.virtualbox.org/)
 - [Packer](https://packer.io/) (unless you have already Windows box for vagrant)
+- More than 8GiB of RAM for VMs for smooth work (but you can decrease it in *Vagrantfile*)

 Steps to setup environment
 --------------------------